-In case of thin content being an enterprise entity article, the action will be “stay the same” or “do nothing”, because as I said above, this is the feature of each page, cannot require writing too much.
+In the case of thin content being an enterprise entity article, the action will be “stay the same” or “do nothing”, because as I said above, this is the feature of each page, and cannot require writing too much.

 ⁕How to filter high traffic content

-To further categorize, you rely on URLs or titles to categorize non-business related content.
+To further categorize, you rely on URLs or titles to categorize non-business-related content.

-Now I will show you two ways to filter under performance content.
+Now I will show you two ways to filter underperformance content.

 ⁕How to filter Under Performance Content